kachristensen/Current-Dnd-Campaigns/Session Notes/12 - Title - July 7th, 2025.md

 	As finding a cure to the plague was his personal onus

-	Jonas claimed to be able to negate the affliction Marred as he was by unknown malediction
+	Jonas claimed to be able to negate the affliction Marred as he was by an unknown malediction
 	He promised to share with the world his cure
 	Once its efficacy could be tested and ensured

 	If in nature unholy, he was to be killed
 	And Rem's bargain with Aaron would be fulfilled
-	But if otherwise the cure could stave off certain death Then we'd bring it to Aaron before he drew his last breath
+	But if otherwise the cure could stave off certain death Then we'd bring it to Aaron 'fore he drew his last breath

 	With Rem astride Anicca and the rest in the cart
 	We accompanied the rebels as they rushed to depart